One of the most iconic landmarks in the United States, the Gateway Arch is a 1,200-foot-tall monument to St. Louis.

 Even though the visitor center was started at the same time as the Arch, its construction did not finish until 1976 due to inadequate funds.
 However, the center was opened on June 10, 1967, with exhibits.

-At the time of its installation, the cost of the monument was estimated to be around $13 million, which is equivalent to approximately $120 million in current money.
+At the time of its installation, the monument’s cost was estimated to be around $13 million, equivalent to approximately $120 million in current money.

 The observation deck at the top of the Arch deceptively appears to be tiny, yet it holds up to 160 people.
 The deck measures 7 feet 2 inches by 6 feet 9 inches.